mpHarm88/mpHarm88.github.io/_posts/2020-06-20-streetsmarts.md

 tags: [pandas, scikit-learn, rapidfuzz, fastapi, aws, heroku, sqlalchemy, postgres]

 ---

-<p align="center">
-  <img width="700" height="350" src="https://media.giphy.com/media/fw8hWPw7M7jsvtq1QN/giphy.gif">
-</p>

-<center> <H1>Introduction</H1> </center>

 Over the last two months, I have been working on a cross-functional team consisting of Web Developers, Data Scientists, Data Engineers, Stakeholders, and a Team Lead.
 Our team had no prior context to what we were building, and the project was a greenfield(developed from scratch).
 This gauntlet is called Labs and is required of all students that attend Lambda School.

 [Lambda School](https://lambdaschool.com/) is 100% live and online and uses interactive technology to teach people the tech skills they need to launch a new career in just 9 months.
 I currently attend the Data Science program and am one of the Data Scientist/Data Engineers on the project.

+<p align="center">
+  <img width="700" height="350" src="https://media.giphy.com/media/fw8hWPw7M7jsvtq1QN/giphy.gif">
+</p>

 <center> <H1>Team</H1> </center>